dnsimple/dnsimple-support/content/articles/multi-factor-authentication.md

     ![Multi-factor authentication](/files/mfa-login-security-key.png)

-1. Click on <label>Log in</label>, select the type of security key you'll be activating, and activate the security key.
+1. Click <label>Log in</label>, select the type of security key you'll be activating, and activate the security key.

 </div>

 ## Recovery code {#recovery}

 When you enable your first MFA method, a recovery code is created as a safeguard.
-Use the recovery code to disable MFA when you can't generate a one-time password with your authenticator app or activate your registered security key, or when you can't disable an MFA method.
-For example, because you lost the security key or the device where the authenticator was installed.
+You'll need this recovery code to disable MFA if you can't generate a one-time password with your authenticator app, activate your registered security key, or disable an MFA method.
+For example, because you lost the security key or the device where the authenticator was installed. **Save this recovery code in a secure, memorable place**.

 <warning>
 The recovery code **is the only way to recover access to your account** if you can't generate a one-time password with an authenticator app or activate a security key for completing the 2-step verification process.
-Store the recovery code in a safe, secure place. **We cannot disable multi-factor authentication without this recovery code.**
+Store the recovery code in a secure place. **We cannot disable multi-factor authentication without this recovery code.**
 </warning>

 When you enter a valid recovery code, multi-factor protection will immediately be disabled.
 To keep your account protected, you'll need to enable it again by connecting a one-time password authenticator application or security key to your user profile.
-A new recovery code will be generated for you then.
+A new recovery code will be generated.

 <warning>
 **All security keys and any one-time password-based MFA methods configured will be removed when you use your recovery code to disable MFA.**